 Novak’s late kick leads Chargers past Raiders 17-16

-OAKLAND, California (AP) — Nick Novak kicked a 32-yard field goal on the final play of the game and the Los Angeles Chargers took advantage of a key missed extra point by Giorgio Tavecchio to beat the Oakland Raiders 17-16 on Sunday.
+Nick Novak kicked a 32-yard field goal on the final play of the game and the Chargers took advantage of a key missed extra point by Giorgio Tavecchio after a bad snap to beat the Oakland Raiders 17-16 on Sunday.

 The Raiders had taken the lead on a 47-yard end-around by Cordarrelle Patterson but that and the return of quarterback Derek Carr weren’t enough to end this slide.
 Oakland last lost four in a row during an 0-10 start in 2014.

-Carr, who missed last week’s game with a broken bone in his back, threw for just 171 yards and a touchdown.
+Carr, who missed last week’s game with a broken bone in his back , threw for just 171 yards and a touchdown.
 He also had two interceptions on miscommunications and mostly settled for short passes.

 Rivers went 25 for 36 for 268 yards with one touchdown.
-Gordon ran for 83 yards and scored twice.
+Gordon gained 150 yards from scrimmage and scored twice.

 Carr got off to a rough start in his return to the field, throwing an interception to Trevor Williams on his first pass of the game.
-The play didn’t cost the Raiders because Novak missed a 48-yard field goal.
-Carr then rebounded in his next drive and capped it with a 23-yard TD pass to Michael Crabtree.
+The play didn’t cost the Raiders because Novak missed that 48-yard field goal.
+Carr then rebounded in his next drive and capped it with a 23-yard TD pass to Michael Crabtree .

-The Raiders defensive issues on third down returned on a TD drive by the Chargers late in the first half.
-Rivers converted three third downs of at least 7 yards on the drive and Los Angeles tied the game at 7 when Gordon leaped into the end zone on fourth down from the 1.
+The Raiders’ defensive issues on third down returned on a TD drive by the Chargers late in the first half.
+Rivers converted three third downs of at least 7 yards on the series and Los Angeles tied the game at 7 when Gordon leaped into the end zone on fourth down from the 1.